 “rest yet for a little time, until their fellow-servants also and their brethren, who should be killed even as they were, should have fulfilled their course.”

-To be clear, as I already discussed, the “altar” is symbolic, which indicates that those “underneath” are also symbolic (representing all Christian martyrs).
-Therefore, we should not assume that this is a revelation of those in Heaven now.
-Heaven (the Eternal Kingdom of Rev 21 & 22) awaits our resurrection.
-The resurrection of God’s people is a central theme in the Bible, especially in the NT.
+To be clear, as I already discussed, the “altar” is symbolic, which indicates that those “underneath” are also symbolic, representing all Christian martyrs who are awaiting our resurrection.
+The resurrection of God’s people is a central theme in the Bible, especially in the New Testament.
 The resurrection of Christ guarantees our own resurrection, which occurs at the time of Christ’s return (1 Cor 15).
-To “rest” is to await our resurrection.
+Therefore, to “rest” is to await our resurrection.

 Considering that all the events of these first five revelations (seals) have been going on throughout history – and will continue – it’s unreasonable that they refer to a mere “seven year period.”